 Spiral #1 will prove something more substantial than the prologue.
 As Knave has taken the Silvia to follow his stupid tilting-at-evil-windmills plan, this means the party is back in Japan, and the twins beg to be let off at Sado for a few days.
 Cid gives them three, with Lisa to supervise them and Makenshi in tow for some reason.
 While here, the twins run into Crux, and Yu asks her to search for Kaze while she’s out looking for Gaudium, though he’s upset about having to rely on someone yet again.
 Remember that?
 It was mentioned once towards the end of the show?
 Here it is again, it’s expanding into a new arc from this point on!

 While this is happening, we learn that Soljashy has the ability to pop in and out of his suitcase as though he were Newt Scamander, and he starts going over files on the twins.
 While doing this, he notices a recurring figure in some of the photos, who seems to be one of Yu’s friends.
-Soljashy decides to deliver two packages, and because he’s a weirdo, he turns a mailbox into a monster with a business card to deliver them for him.
+Soljashy decides to deliver two packages, and because he’s a weirdo, he turns a mailbox into a monster to deliver them for him.

 Back at the Hayakawa’s “mansion,” Ai discovers that Makenshi is carrying Clear’s crystal and recognizes it immediately.
 Makenshi entrusts the crystal to her and she attaches it to a hairpin, which is honestly pretty metal, considering it’s a scrap of a universe-eating monster.
 Oh, and also considering how it’s drawn in CG in a traditionally, 2D-animated universe!
 I can’t imagine how they planned to animate that when this was supposed to be Season 2!
 Ai seems to recognize that Clear isn’t coming back to life, surprisingly mature for someone so young, hot-headed and impatient, and she says that she simply wants to “give it back to his family someday” – i.e. return him to Omega.

 Just then, the stupid mailbox monster shows up and Makenshi breaks it.
-He succeeds, but only by lucking out and accidentally slashing the business card, which he doesn’t realize that he’s done.
+He succeeds, but only by lucking out and accidentally slashing the business card that “monsterized” it, which he doesn’t realize that he’s done.
 Bear that in mind for later.
 Still, he finds the two packages and discovers they’re addressed to Ai and Yu.
 He (perhaps foolishly) delivers them to the twins, and they open them to discover junior high uniforms for both of them.
 This prompts the kids to remember that if they hadn’t been in Wonderland, they’d have moved from elementary school to junior high this year.

 While this is happening, Lisa gets puppy-kicked when Ai calls out her out for fake-smiling (ala Episode 16).
 Lisa realizes that Kaze has been saying the same, but remembers that Dolk always used to like her smiling.
 Youch.

 Ai adores her uniform, and she has her and her brother put them on the next morning, and it inspires them to go take a look at the school they would have attended.
 When they arrive, they find the school mostly abandoned (what with the global catastrophe going on), but they run into Yu’s friend from Soljashy’s files, who’s introduced as Touya Satomi.
-A new child!
+A preteen boy!
 Oh no!
 That sounds climactic enough to end the chapter immediately!

 I’m not kidding, that ends Spiral 1 and we move on to 2.